mdlab-um/camk2_linkers/README.md

+This is a README file for the MD simulation in the paper"A domain-swapped CaMKII conformation facilitates linker-mediated allosteric regulation"

+Updated Date: Apr/28/2025

+Updated by: Kairong Dong

 # MD simulation for "A domain-swapped CaMKII conformation facilitates linker-mediated allosteric regulation"

 ## 0. use pymol to generate the tetramer strunture

-1. take one asymmetry unit and generate holoenzyme with pymol camk2a nolinker models were based on the crystal structure from Ozden (finalized and submitted PDB: 8USO) camk2a nolinker models were based on the crystal structure from PDB:3SOA
+1. Take one asymmetry unit and generate holoenzyme with pymol CaMK2a nolinker models were based on the crystal structure from Ozden (finalized and submitted PDB: 8USO) CaMK2a nolinker models were based on the crystal structure from PDB:3SOA
-2. select the residues of two monomers and two extra hubs which make the tetramer.
+2. Select the residues of two monomers and two extra hubs which make the tetramer.

-## 1. use modeller to build the missing loop and modle the linekr
+## 1. Use modeller to build the missing loop and modle the linekr

 1. tool: python 3.9.18 & modeller library 10.4
-2. use the scripts to align and build the missing loop for the WT(0 linker)
+2. The scripts to align and build the missing loop for the no linker construct and for build different linkers can be found in this folder under current folder: 1_linker_loop_modeling_scripts
-3. use the WT(0 linker) with fixed missing loop and script to align and build the linkers(exon 14, exon 18 and reversed exon 18 from CaMK2a)
+3. The final structures of CaMK2 with no linker and different linkers can be found in this folder under current folder: 2_camk2_with_variable_linker

-## 2. use CHARMMGUI to generate the initial system for running simulation
+## 2. Use CHARMMGUI to generate the initial system for running simulation

 1. tool: CHARMMGUI:https://www.charmm-gui.org/
 2. conditions: